-The mission of the CYO is to provide college-level playing experiences for advanced high school instrumentalists.
+The mission of the CYO is to provide college-level playing experiences for advanced instrumentalists, ages 13 and above.
+Students who audition preferably have a skill level approximate to that of beginning college students.
 Centenary Youth Orchestra members perform in collaboration with the Hurley Orchestra in chamber music repertoire for strings, woodwinds and brass as well as larger orchestral music.
 It is also our goal to unite with great harmony the music educators, private teachers, and ensemble directors in the greater Shreveport-Bossier area to create a community for our young instrumentalists.
 By presenting a performance of quality with the ensemble every semester, we strive to bring both local and national attention to the CYO, the Hurley School of Music, and Centenary College of Louisiana.

 The Centenary Youth Orchestra offers:

 optional lessons and theory instruction, all housed in Centenary's state-of-the art rehearsal and performance venues

 Program Director: Dan Santelices has served as conductor of the Caddo Parish Elementary, Middle and High School Honor Orchestras and as the Director/Founder of the Shreveport Chamber Music Program, which will celebrate its 20th Anniversary in the summer of 2018.
 His Shreveport Symphony duties include providing musical and string instrument exposure to area elementary school children with his Community Service In-School Ensemble.
 He is currently on the faculty of Centenary College as a teacher in the Centenary Suzuki School, where he also conducts the Suzuki Chamber Orchestra.